nus-cs2103-AY2425S2/ip/docs/README.md

 >
 > If you need a refresher, just enter any word!
 > If you are satisfied with your service, enter "bye" to save your task list and exit!
+>
-> Do remember that my input receptors are sensitive so please be careful with your spelling
+> You can resize my window as you wish and do remember that my input receptors are sensitive
-> and capital letters for commands!
+> so please be careful with your spelling and capital letters for commands!
 >
 > That is all and happy scheduling! ~Taskmax :D